Chalk Painting Furniture

 I have 3 little girls, and the 2 that can actually talk kept telling me how much they love this desk.
 Haha I guess I should paint their dresser pink for them!

 What do you think of the new look?
 Are you a fan of pink furniture?
-Check out more pink painted furniture ideas here.
+Check out more pink painted furniture and pink dresser ideas here.
+For more desk makeover inspiration, check out these painted desk ideas and desk paint color ideas!

 What about transfers?
 Do you want to see them more often?
 Let me know in the comments!!